tfpractice/graph-theory-npm/README.md

 * Edge#setLabel for more flexible subclassing
 * EdgeArray#filter, #slice, #splice, and #concat return subclass
 * EdgeArray#edgeByNodes retrives an edge containing both nodes
+* EdgeArray#edgeByArray retrives all edges containing the specified nodes
 * EdgeArray#edgesWithNode retrives all edge containing a specific node
 * EdgeArray#removeEdge, #copy
 * Graph#add, #contains, #remove, and #clear for both edges and nodes